 We know there is a limit to what you can take away in your head following an intensive learning workshop like we at Human in the System provide.
 So we give you resources and tools you can use straight away to bring your learning to life in the workplace.

-- "Who's last to touch it?" - serious play activity that brings complexity to life - includes online scenarios and training materials.
+"Who's last to touch it?" - serious play activity that brings complexity to life - includes online scenarios and training materials.

 Planks - while marketed as a team exercise, it has so much more to bring to the party when looking at complexity, system thinking, and human factors.
 Both of these games are yours post-class.
-Worth £400. - Books from world-leading authors in the safety, corporate, and psychology domains.
-Worth £150.
+Worth £400.

-- PDFs of the slide decks used so you can run your workshops.
+PDFs of the slide decks used so you can run your workshops.
 Worth?
 You tell us!

 We believe that the value of knowledge is in sharing.
 We have built our knowledge and experience by standing on the shoulders of giants in academia and practice, so why not share it with clients.
 You're the ones who make the real difference, not us.